-What is Data Classification?
+To begin with, What is Data Classification?

 You already have a database of your business or organization.
 It contains a large amount of data that is raw.
 But, you know that raw data is extensive and bulky to handle.
-So, it is difficult for us to draw meaningful conclusions from them.
+So, it is difficult for you to draw meaningful conclusions from them.

 Hence, the importance of data classification for the growth of enterprises is phenomenal.